Not-A-Builder/SMP-Methodology/Workflow.md

 ##### Solution: https://github.com/Not-A-Builder/SMP-Methodology/tree/master/fbprophet%20source%20code

-### 2. Do analysis with minimum 4 separate methodologies for time series data analysis
+### :white_check_mark:  2.
+Do analysis with minimum 4 separate methodologies for time series data analysis

 You can find adequate relevant data on the types of Time Series Analysis and Forecasting at the link: http://www.statgraphics.com/time-series-analysis-and-forecasting